slavniyteo/upgraded-octo-funicular/README.md

-    reasonable ways as different from the original version; or
+    requiring that modified versions of such material be marked in reasonable ways as different from the original version; or

     d) Limiting the use for publicity purposes of names of licensors or